header-banner-grow-edible-flowers.jpg

 • Keep humid, store on top of moist paper

-Tip: Plastic actually gives just the right amount of thickness and respiration to store your edible flowers and let them breathe.
-But of course, try to limit your plastic waste as much as possible and reuse when you can.
+Tip: Plastic gives just the right amount of thickness and respiration to store your edible flowers and let them breathe.
+But of course, try to limit your plastic waste as much as possible and reuse it when you can.

 Growing your own edible flowers